The-OpenROAD-Project/OpenROAD/src/OpenPhySyn/README.md

 ## Optimization Commands

-The main provided command for optimization are `optimize_design` for physical design optimization and `optimize_logic`.
+The main provided commands for optimization are `optimize_design` for physical design optimization and `optimize_logic`.

 Currently, `optimize_design` performs pin swapping and load-driven gate-cloning to enhance the design timing. `optimize_logic` performs constant propagation optimization across the design hierarchy.